jfritts-afk/M01-Collaboration/readme.md

 An example of how to use this script is provided within the if __name__ == "__main__": block.
 It demonstrates the sequential execution of introductory messages, text animations, and the timeout feature.

-Feel free to modify and integrate this script into your projects to add interactive console-based animations and user input timeouts.
-Author

 [Joshua Fritts]